skymandr/TailWimpLite/README.md

 ## Help
-Help and release notes are available in the icon bar menu.
+Help, release notes and license are available in the icon bar menu.

 ## System requirements and compatibility